Darth Vader: Darth Vader

 David Prowse, a 6 ft 6 in bodybuilder and actor, portrays Vader in the original trilogy.
 Prowse was originally offered the role of Chewbacca, but turned it down, as he wanted to play the villain.
 Bob Anderson, a former Olympic fencer, portrays Vader during lightsaber fight scenes in The Empire Strikes Back and Return of the Jedi.
 Lucas chose to have a different actor provide Vader's voice, because he felt Prowse's West Country English accent was inappropriate for the character.
-The director originally considered Orson Welles for the role, but selected James Earl Jones instead after deciding that Welles's voice would be too recognizable to audiences.
+The director originally considered Orson Welles for the voice role, but selected James Earl Jones instead after deciding that Welles' voice would be too recognizable to audiences.
 Jones initially felt his role was too small to warrant recognition, and he chose to be uncredited in Star Wars and The Empire Strikes Back.
 He was finally credited in Return of the Jedi in 1983.

-When filming the scene in The Empire Strikes Back in which Vader confesses he is Luke's father, Prowse was given modified dialogue to read that did not exist in the script.
-He was known for repeatedly leaking information to the public, and the filmmakers wanted to keep Vader's revelation a secret until the film was released.
-Prowse was asked to read the line "Obi-Wan killed your father" instead of "No, I am your father."
+In The Empire Strikes Back, it is revealed that Vader is Luke's father.
+Due to the enormity of this plot twist, the filmmakers wanted to keep the revelation a secret until the film was released.
+Prowse was known for leaking sensitive information to the public, so Vader's revelation was concealed even from him.
+When filming the scene, he was asked to read the line "Obi-Wan killed your father" instead of "No, I am your father."
 Only the director, the producers, and Mark Hamill knew the actual line, which was dubbed in later by Jones.
 Prowse did not know the real line until he viewed the finished film.

 Hayden Christensen portrays Vader in Revenge of the Sith, while Brock Peters provides his voice in the Star Wars radio series.
 Scott Lawrence voices Vader in video games, including the 2019 virtual reality series Vader Immortal.
 Matt Sloan voices the Sith Lord in both video games and television productions.
 Both Spencer Wilding and Daniel Naprous portray Vader in Rogue One, with Jones providing the voice.
 Jones also voices Vader in the Star Wars Holiday Special (1978) and the animated series Star Wars Rebels.
 In September 2022, it was confirmed that Jones would retire from voicing the character.
 His voice was digitally recreated by the company Respeecher for use in the series Obi-Wan Kenobi, and he later signed over the rights to his voice for future Star Wars productions.